surekhag28/Datastructure_geeksforgeeks/README.md

 # Datastructure_geeksforgeeks
-Geeksforgeeks practice solved data structure practice question
+Geeksforgeeks practice solved data structure practice question.

+I have solved the practice questions of Geeksforgeeks website which is similar to Hackerrank and leetcode.